-If approved, the proposed new permission could only be exercised in accordance with the Code, including existing conditions of use in the table to S25-2 for the addition of plant sterols to food.
+The new permission could only be exercised in accordance with the Code, including existing conditions of use in the table to S25-2 for the addition of plant sterols to food.

-Also, if approved, the proposed new permission would apply exclusively to plant-based milk alternatives sold under the Sanitarium Health Food Company brand for a period of 15 months commencing on the date of gazettal of the variation, as requested by the applicant.
+The new permission will apply exclusively to plant-based milk alternatives sold under the Sanitarium Health Food Company brand for a period of 15 months commencing on the date of gazettal of the variation, as requested by the applicant.

 Plant sterols have been associated with lowered total and LDL blood cholesterol concentrations in adults.
-Approving the application would provide an alternative source of plant sterols in the food supply for those consumers interested in lowering their cholesterol through plant sterol consumption, especially those consumers who are seeking plant-based products.
+Approving the application will provide an alternative source of plant sterols in the food supply for those consumers interested in lowering their cholesterol through plant sterol consumption, especially those consumers who are seeking plant-based products.

-2.3 Risk communication
+2.4 Risk communication